JamesSkemp/words/content/post/descartes-meditations-and-the-problem-of-the-dualism.md

 +++
-title = "Descartes, Meditations and the Problem of the Dualism" summary = "Paper regarding Descartes' Meditations, and it's impact on the writings of Spinoza, Locke, and Berkeley." draft = false comments = true date = "2002-05-06T01:01:00-05:00"
+title = "Descartes, Meditations and the Problem of the Dualism" description = "Paper regarding Descartes' Meditations, and it's impact on the writings of Spinoza, Locke, and Berkeley." draft = false comments = true date = "2002-05-06T01:01:00-05:00"